ddchristiantan/mtportfolio/content/about.md

 ShowRssButtonInSectionTermList: false
 ---

 Hi!
 I'm a data scientist and I love helping people make better, more informed decisions.

-I gained a lot of experience in an academic environment, but now I want to broaden my horizons and help people outside the lab.
+An important part of this mission is teaching people how to literally harness the power of the scientific method.
+I want to show everyone how to make good, data-backed decisions when they have to make decisions that can have important consequences.

-I look for opportunities to use my skills and knowledge to help people solve problems and make data-driven decisions.
+I look for ways to use my skills and knowledge to help people solve problems and make data-driven decisions.

-If you are looking for someone who can assist with your company's business strategy or provide advice on what your company should do next, contact me and let's work together.
+If you're looking for someone who can help with your company's business strategy or offer advice on what your company should do next, contact me and let's work together.a